iron-vault-plugin/iron-vault/docs/index.md

 #### Installing the Plugin

+The easiest way to install Iron Vault is directly through the Community Plugins registry in Obsidian itself.
+Simply search for "Iron Vault", click "install", then "enable", and you're good to go!

-For now, the easiest way to install is via [BRAT](https://tfthacker.com/brat-plugins).
-You should be able to add this repo to BRAT, and it will install the latest release of this plugin
+You can also install it via [BRAT](https://tfthacker.com/brat-plugins).
+You should be able to add `iron-vault-plugin/iron-vault` to BRAT, and it will install the latest beta release of this plugin.

 You can also install it manually by downloading the latest files from [Github Release](https://github.com/iron-vault-plugin/iron-vault/releases/latest).
 You'll want to put `main.js`, `manifest.json`, and `styles.css` in `your-vault/.obsidian/plugins/iron-vault`.